Tengchong Guide – Known as the Natural Geological Museum, Tengchong (腾冲火山群) is one of the most famous volcano clusters in China.

 Entrance Ticket: 20 Yuan.

-West Yunnan Volcano and Hot Sea border Travel Zone is located in Dehong Dai and Jingpo Autonomous Prefecture and Baoshan City, with a total area of 31,200 square kilometers.
+West Yunnan Volcano and Hot Sea border Travel Zone are located in Dehong Dai and Jingpo Autonomous Prefecture and Baoshan City, with a total area of 31,200 square kilometers.
 Its geographic location puts it in a privileged position as a gateway to Southeast and South Asian countries.
 With its natural resources and peculiar ethnic cultures, this region has become an increasingly popular tourist destination, including 2 national tourist areas (Tengchong Geothermal and Volcano Scenic Area and Ruili and Daying River Scenic Area), 4 national 4A tourist attractions (the National Geological Park of Volcanoes, Mengbanaxi Rarity Garden, Official Residence of Nandian Xuanfu Chief, Moli Rainforest Scenic Area) and 2 key relics under state protection (Tengchong National Martre Graveyard and Heshun Library).

 Geographic location: in Tengchong County of Baoshan City